Written by Slawomir (“Swavak”) Gromadzki, MPH

 In addition, when the UVB-rays of the sun reach our body our skin uses them to convert cholesterol found in our skin into Vitamin D3.
 The problem, however, is that the newly formed in this way vitamin D3 requires up to two days to be entirely absorbed from the skin into the bloodstream.
 It means that the longer we stay away from showering our bodies the more vitamin D3 will be absorbed, because water (especially with soap) washes away much of the vitamin.
 Therefore, the best solution, if possible, would be to wash only the parts of the body which were not exposed to the sun such as armpits and groin area, and if you have to take a shower try to apply soap only to where it is necessary.

-Dosage: Since the recommended dietary allowance (RDA) for vitamin D which is only 600 IU per day for adults is unbelievably low we can assume that it is probably inspired and controlled (imposed) by big pharma which doesn’t want people to be healthy.
+Since the recommended dietary allowance (RDA) for vitamin D which is only 400-600 IU per day for adults is unbelievably low we can assume that it is probably inspired and imposed by big pharma, which doesn’t want people to be healthy.
 However, according to an article published in 2005 in the Journal of Nutrition, this amount should be regarded as insufficient, especially when we take into consideration the fact that a 15-minute exposure to the sun can produce as much as 20,000 IU of vitamin D3.
 The ideal serum level of vitamin D for children, adolescents, adults and elderly should be between 50 and 70 ng/ml.
 In case of individuals suffering from heart disease or cancer it should be even higher (between 80 and 120 ng/ml).
 Unfortunately most people do not spend sufficient time in the sun and as a result they suffer from vitamin D deficiency.
 Remember, therefore, to expose your body to the sun whenever it is possible as sun rays convert your body cholesterol into vitamin D which is vital for your health.

 TESTIMONIAL BY JEFF T BOWLES ABOUT RECOVERY AFTER TAKING HIGH DOSES OF VITAMIN D3